 c) ECM-CONNECTED state to request, when in MUSIM mode, release of the UE connection, stop of any data transmission, discard of any pending data and, optionally, paging restriction; or

 d) ECM-IDLE state to request, when in MUSIM mode, to remove the paging restriction.

+e) ECM-IDLE state, when in MUSIM mode, responding to paging with a Reject Paging Indication that indicates that S1 connection shall be released and no user plane radio bearers shall be established, unless it is unable to do so, e.g. due to UE implementation constraints.
+The UE optionally provides the Paging Restriction Information.

 NOTE 1: It is not expected that UE in MUSIM mode will execute UE triggered service request procedure with Leaving/Release Request indication if regulatory prioritized services (e.g. emergency service, emergency callback waiting) are ongoing.